-If you live in a developed nation, chances are that there are quite literally tons of hazardous waste products that need to be disposed of day after day.
-Anything from a wadded-up bubble gum wrapper to radioactive waste, if left unchecked, can leave a huge--and damaging--footprint on our ecosystems.
-Not to mention that improper disposal of waste of any kind has to be rectified and paid for out of the pocket of the state--and, therefore, the pockets of taxpayers.
+If you live in a developed nation, chances are companies in your country dispose of quite literally tons of hazardous waste products every day.
+Sadly, much of this waste is not dealt with properly, and can come back to haunt us.
+Anything from a wadded-up bubble gum wrapper to radioactive waste, if left unchecked, can leave a huge and damaging footprint on our ecosystems.

-Anything that has been thrown away that can still potentially harm its surroundings and those who dwell in them is considered hazardous waste.
-This can be anything from chemical waste and materials left over from manufacturing to household garbage such as cleaning solutions, batteries, and non-biodegradable plastics.
+On the other hand, anything that has been thrown away that can still potentially harm its surroundings and those who dwell in them is considered hazardous waste.
+This can be anything from chemical waste and materials left over from manufacturing to household garbage such as cleaning solutions, batteries and non-biodegradable plastics.

-There is a FREE app that let's you look t all the RCRA and California waste codes.
+Luckily, all the RCRA and California Waste codes can be looked up simply and quickly using the free app My RCRA Pal.
+There is a FREE app that lets you look at all the RCRA and California waste codes.
 Download it below.

 All the RCRA and California Waste codes can be looked up simply and quickly using the free app My RCRA Pal.

 Hazardous waste has enormous impacts on the environment.
 Air, soil, water and wildlife health are all affected by the amounts of hazardous waste generated every day by business and industry.
 Regulations exist to help us dispose of it properly, but contamination still occurs all the time.
 In fact, the U.S. Environmental Protection Agency (EPA) recorded 23 million cases of voluntary disclosure of pollution risks and opened 387 environmental criminal cases in 2009, points out Bizfluent.
 This has effects in both the short and the long run.